mmezirard/mmezirard.github.io/content/htb-write-ups/challenges/hunting-license/index.md

 <SNIP>
 ```

 This challenge is comprised of a single file named `license`.
-There's no
-extension, so we can infer that it's meant to be run on Linux.

-We're also given the `94.237.63.83:54974` socket, which is running the `license`
-binary.

 # Static analysis